12 Aug 2019

 Exact statistics can be controversial but with some sources claiming that 87% of people will break a bone at some point in their life and that the risk of a fracture increases exponentially with age (approximately one in two women and up to one in four men aged 50 and older will break a bone due to osteoporosis).

 It seems like a no brainer to engage in regular load-bearing physical activity to mitigate this risk in both the short and long term.
 One way to produce these load-bearing forces required to maintain and fortify your bone strength.
 Engage in a weight-bearing strength training routine.

-Even moderate weight lifting exercise a couple of times per week has been shown to significantly increase bone density.
+A moderate weight lifting exercise a couple of times per week showed significantly increase bone density.

 I love writing personalized programs and educating my clients on how to get the most out of their exercise routines.
 Fitness and flexibility training is important but doesn’t forget about the very important third eye… Strength Training.